ellenmartin11/lone-GenSEM-MR/Results/Bidirectional Mendelian Randomization Lone and F1.md

 |F1       |Inverse variance weighted | 63.01223|    8|      0|

-- since results do indicate heterogeneity, we have to refer to MR Egger instead of IVW
+- since results do indicate heterogeneity, we have to refer to MR Egger instead of IVW, which is not significant either way

 ### Test for directional horizontal pleiotropy